Tesla Finally Makes it Easy to Transfer Ownership of Your Car

 Until now, that is.

-For all of Tesla’s other incredible technological advancements and conveniences, they had yet to provide a way to automatically handle the transfer.
+For all of Tesla’s other incredible technological advancements and conveniences, the company didn’t provide a way to automatically handle the transfer.
 And this process inhibited our ability (and Tesla’s) to provide the best customer service possible.

 Thankfully, Tesla finally rolled out a nice, easy, and mostly automated process to complete an ownership transfer in less than 10 minutes.

-The instructions are on their website here, but we’ll show you what it looks like in-action.
+The instructions are on the Tesla website, but we’ll show you what it looks like in-action.
 If you are selling a vehicle, this is what you need to do to transfer ownership.

-1. Log in to your Tesla Account on a desktop or laptop computer at https://www.tesla.com/teslaaccount.
+1. Log in to your Tesla Account on a desktop or laptop computer at tesla.com/teslaaccount.

 2. Select Manage next to the vehicle you are selling.